themindfulbit/difficulties.github.io/_posts/2024-02-19-fixing-universal-control.md

 While the answer was directed at macOS Monterey, the fix (and the glitch) applies to Sonoma as well.
 It seems like this quirk only affects users of 3rd party Bluetooth keyboards and mice (I'm currently using a clicky Logitech MX Mechanical and MX Anywhere 2S).

-As a long-time [Synergy](https://symless.com/synergy) (and more recent [Logitech Flow](https://www.logitech.com/en-us/software/features/flow.html)) user with a multi-device multi-platform multi-tasking habit, I appreciate just how simple Universal Control is to use, particulary with iPad and iPhone (since there's no other option).
+As a long-time [Synergy](https://symless.com/synergy) (and more recent [Logitech Flow](https://www.logitech.com/en-us/software/features/flow.html)) user with a multi-device multi-platform multi-tasking habit, I appreciate just how simple Universal Control is to use, particulary with iPad (since there's no other option).

 Multiple keyboards are a pain, and Universal Control (now) makes it better.